Fokke-/bartender.js/README.md

 Type: `boolean`, Default: `true`

 Show shading overlay over content wrap when bar is open.
+If disabled, overlay element will still be rendered, but it will be transparent.

 ##### permanent